The quaint coastal town of Salinas has a widespread reputation in Puerto Rico as a foodie mecca.

 La Barkita

 Sample well-seasoned entrees in a casual atmosphere while enjoying a spectacular sunset view over the Caribbean.
-Seafood favorites at La Barkita include octopus, lobster, and conch salads, seafood paellas, and mofongo stuffed with shrimp in garlic sauce.
+Seafood favorites at La Barkita include octopus, lobster and conch salads, seafood paellas, and mofongo stuffed with shrimp in garlic sauce.

-El Balcón del Capitán and El Roble
+El Balcón del Capitán

 Popular dishes include fresh lobster, whole-fried red snapper with tostones, mofongo with shrimp and crab meat, chapín fritters, and seafood salad, among other options.